abraunegg/onedrive/docs/usage.md

 | 8.5.0        | Alpine Linux 3.15, Ubuntu 24.04 LTS (Noble Numbat) | 8,9,10,11,12,13 |
 | 8.10.0       | Alpine Linux 3.17 | 13 |

-> [!CAUTION]
-> If you use a curl/libcurl version with known HTTP/2 bugs you will experience application runtime issues such as randomly exiting for zero reason or incomplete download/upload of your data potentially leading to file deletion.

 > [!IMPORTANT]
 > If your distribution provides one of these curl versions you must upgrade your curl version to the latest available, or get your distribution to provide a more modern version of curl.
 Refer to [curl releases](https://curl.se/docs/releases.html) for curl version information.
 >